Godofnothing/graf/README.md

 ### Fruits 360

 In the case of this kind of dataset, we've considered manual settings to avoid bad results on different types of fruits (It is possible, but it cost a lot of computational capacity).
-We've managed with all kinds of apples.
+We've decided to have a test with all kinds of apple (and with just one type - in this way we achieved much better results).

 ## Train a model from scratch

+Based on our experiments (as you may see Anime is the best one), we suggest you use a larger dataset (e.g., at least 30 000 images).

 To train a 3D-aware generative model from scratch run
 ```